Subscribe 📩 for weekly psyche-activating perspectives

 Imagine that you’ve never watched a movie before.
 No matter how well it is described, you will likely have a difficult time understanding what a movie actually is without experiencing it first hand.
 Relatefulness is very similar.

 Now imagine that you have just watched a movie for the first time.
 You will now have a pretty solid idea of what a movie is—almost all movies have moving images, music, dialogue, plots, and so forth.
-Almost all relateful sessions have such similarities.
+Almost all Relateful sessions have such similarities.

 At the same time, you’d be hard pressed to really understand a horror movie or a documentary if what you just saw was an animated Disney movie.
 You would likely find your predictions about the larger category of movies even less accurate.

 Relateful Focus and Flow are analogous in this regard, in that each experience is very unique.
 Even sessions with the very same people vary each time they get together; in genre, pacing, themes, and more.
-And just like movies have changed dramatically since their inception, relatefulness continues to evolve.
+And just like movies have changed dramatically since their inception, Relatefulness continues to evolve.

 As a result, we encourage you to try a couple of sessions to get a real sense of what’s going on, even at a nuts and bolts level.